 - Thinking about what it means to parent and homeschool at Godspeed

 - Embracing The Freedom of Learning to Say “No”

 In the next few weeks I’ll also be releasing what I’ve tentatively titled The Cozy Living Guidebook.
-I’m looking forward to providing this resource to help women create lives of greater peace, understanding, and joy.
+I’m looking forward to I’ve also created the free Creating Your Cozy Life Planner for you to download and use.
+I’m providing this resource to help women create lives of greater peace, understanding, and joy.
 In the meantime, I hope you will find a renewed sense of purpose today with the resources above.